overos93/personal_site/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
-Henry Overos is a PhD student at the Department of Government and Politics in the UMD College of Behavioral and Social Sciences.
-His research focuses on religious mobilization and computational social science.
+Henry Overos is a PhD candidate at the Department of Government and Politics in the UMD College of Behavioral and Social Sciences.
+His research focuses on religious mobilization and computational social science as well as the intersection of identity and online information campaigns.
 Currently, Henry is a research assistant at the Interdisciplinary Laboratory for Computational Social Science.